DD9/boilerdemo/wp-content/themes/boiler2/README.md

 ```

+## Setting browsersync configs
+See the browser-sync-config-sample.json in the Boiler2 theme folder to setup browsersync auto refresh.

-## Converting local dependencies into NPM dependencies and injecting them
+# Converting local dependencies into NPM dependencies and injecting them
 See example: https://basecamp.com/1922309/projects/772526/todos/344872769#comment_607942957